A. V. Apkarian

-Apkar Vania Apkarian is a professor of physiology, anesthesiology, and physical medicine and rehabilitation at Northwestern University, in the Feinberg School of Medicine.
+Apkar Vania Apkarian is a professor of anesthesiology, and physical medicine and rehabilitation at the Northwestern University Feinberg School of Medicine.
 He has been a pioneer in the use of magnetic resonance spectroscopy to study the neurochemistry of the brain and the development of novel analytical approaches to studying consciousness, including the first demonstration of the brain's small-world network properties using fMRI.

-In 2008, Dr. Apkarian proposed the theory that chronic pain is a form of emotional learning, which popularized the study of reward learning within the pain research field.
-Dr. Apkarian earned a master's degree in electrical engineering from the University of Southern California and earned a Ph.D. in neuroscience from the State University of New York Upstate Medical University in Syracuse, New York.
-He is the brother of Vartkess A. Apkarian, a noted chemical physicist and laser spectroscopist at the University of California at Irvine.
+In 2008, Apkarian proposed the theory that chronic pain is a form of emotional learning, which popularized the study of reward learning within the pain research field.
+Apkarian earned a master's degree in electrical engineering from the University of Southern California and earned a Ph.D. in neuroscience from the State University of New York Upstate Medical University.
+He is the brother of Vartkess Ara Apkarian, a laser spectroscopist at the University of California, Irvine.

 Career

-Dr. Apkarian's early work with primate electrophysiology established that thalamic neurons can be physiologically characterized based on morphology and projections to the cortex, which led to the discovery that the thalamus dynamically encodes nociceptive stimuli in response to features of sensory stimuli.
+Apkarian's early work with primate electrophysiology established that thalamic neurons can be physiologically characterized based on morphology and projections to the cortex, which led to the discovery that the thalamus dynamically encodes nociceptive stimuli in response to features of sensory stimuli.
 In the 1990s, his research transitioned to human brain imaging-based investigations of pain qualia and neural mechanisms underlying chronic pain.

-Dr. Apkarian's body of research was pivotal in establishing neuroplasticity as a mechanism of chronic pain, with notable findings including, in 2004, his group first identified grey matter changes related to chronic back pain; in 2008, his group first described resting state network changes in chronic pain patients and white matter abnormalities related to complex regional pain syndrome; and in 2012, his group published the first evidence that functional connectivity between the medial prefrontal cortex and nucleus accumbens prospectively predicts the development of chronic back pain.
-Much of this work was done in collaboration with Marwan Baliki, a research scientist at the Shirley Ryan Ability Lab (formerly Rehabilitation Institute of Chicago), and Paul Geha, an assistant professor of psychiatry at Yale School of Medicine.
-In 2013, he published a seminal finding, looking at longitudinal changes in the brain as back pain persists for 6 months to over an year.
-This study shows that the brain representations for subacute back pain look like those for evoked acute pain, but when the back pain persists for over a year and becomes chronic, then the representations shift to regions involved in self-referential fear processing (Hashmi et al., 2013, Brain).